 - Wash your reusable shopping bags before putting away

-- Finish off by washing your hands thoroughly
+- Finish off by thoroughly washing your hands (and your face mask if you wore one)

 - If you’re really concerned with how much you came into contact with surfaces and other people during your shop, pop your clothes into the washing machine immediately and have a shower